 NORMANDY: BY AIR

 From the UK: carriers include Ryanair, City Jet (operated by Air France) and Aurigny.

 Alternatively you can fly to Paris, then take the train (see below).

-There is a reasonably fast train service to northern Normandy from Paris St Lazare (1.5 - 3 hours) and to southern Normandy from Montparnasse (1-2 hours).
-You can take the Eurostar from London to Paris.
+By train from Paris: There is a train service to northern Normandy from Paris St Lazare (1.5 - 3 hours) and to southern Normandy from Montparnasse (1-2 hours).
+You can also take the Eurostar from London to Paris.

 By ferry from the UK: Most people drive to Normandy and there's a choice of ferry routes.
 AFerry.co.uk offer a full list of up-to-date ferry routes from the UK to Normandy.
 Or you can cross from Dover to Calais via the Eurotunnel and then drive to Normandy.